Beck v. Ohio

 Beck v.
-Ohio, 379 U.S. 89 (1964), is a United States Supreme Court decision concerning evidence obtained as part of an unlawful arrest.
-Reversing the Ohio Supreme Court's decision, the U.S. Supreme Court held that Ohio police arrested defendant without probable cause, so the criminally-punishable evidence found on his person during an incidental search was inadmissible.
-Accordingly, the U.S. Supreme Court vacated defendant's conviction.
+Ohio, 379 U.S. 89 (1964), is a United States Supreme Court decision concerning evidence obtained by a search incidental to a good-faith warrantless arrest.
+Reversing the Ohio Supreme Court's decision, the U.S Supreme Court held that the record did not show facts sufficient for the Court to find that Ohio police arrested defendant with probable cause, so the criminally-punishable evidence found on his person during an incidental search was inadmissible.
+Accordingly, the Court vacated defendant's conviction.

 Facts

-Receiving unspecified "information" and "reports" concerning William Beck and his current whereabouts, policeman in Cleveland, Ohio stopped him in his automobile and placed him under arrest without a warrant on November 10, 1961 for "a clearing house operation, scheme of chance."
+Receiving unspecified "information" and "reports" concerning William Beck and his current whereabouts, policemen in Cleveland, Ohio stopped him in his automobile and placed him under arrest without a warrant on November 10, 1961, for "a clearing house operation, scheme of chance."
 As incidental to arrest, they searched, firstly, his car and found nothing noteworthy.
 At the police station, however, they searched his person and discovered, "beneath the sock of his leg," an envelope containing a number of clearing house slips, a then-illegal possession in Ohio for which he was charged in Cleveland Municipal Court.

 Beck filed a motion to suppress the slips, arguing that they were seized in violation of the Fourth and Fourteenth Amendments, but the Ohio Courts overruled after a hearing.
 Beck was eventually convicted at trial, with the slips being the primary basis of that verdict.
 On appeal, both the Ohio Court of Appeals and the Ohio Supreme Court (the highest in the state) affirmed his conviction on the belief that the searches were part of a lawful arrest and thus valid, despite the lack of a warrant.